 — David Rochkind

-Editor's note: I discovered David Rochkind's work when I was judging the 2009 Anthropographia Awards for Human Rights and Photography.
-The work seemed both important and disturbing, and I'm honored to share it with the readers of Lens Culture.
+Editor's note: David Rochkind's work was entered in the 2009 Anthropographia Awards for Human Rights and Photography.